Structure fire in Pleasant Prairie displaces four Sunday morning

 Pleasant Prairie and rescue responded to a structure fire in the 3600 block of 104th Street in the early morning hours on Sunday with reports of smoke coming from the dwelling.

-All four occupants safely evacuated, but are staying elsewhere due to the damage to the home, according to Longrie.
+All four occupants of the building safely evacuated, but are staying elsewhere due to the damage to the home, according to Longrie.

+According to the department, in the late afternoon hours on Saturday occupants living in the unit nearest the origin of fire began smelling something burning but found nothing immediately noticeable.

 People are also reading…